Tinkerforge/doc/en/source/Hardware/Bricklets/Color.rst

    :target: ../../_images/Bricklets/bricklet_color_master_1200.jpg

 |test_tab|
-If everything went as expected you can now see TBD
+If everything went as expected you can now see the changing measured values depending on the illumination.

 .. image:: /Images/Bricklets/bricklet_color_brickv.jpg
    :scale: 100 %